Forgive yourself. Let it go. Forget about it. Move on.

 When it comes to the past, silence can be deadly.
 So stop pretending.
-Free yourself from the bondage of holding it all in.
-Talk about what’s tearing you apart inside.
+Free yourself from the bondage of holding it all in and talk about what’s tearing you apart inside.
 Express the emotions you feel to a counselor, mentor, or friend you can trust.
 Forgiveness starts with being honest and vulnerable about who you are… the good and the bad.
 So say what you need to say.

 2. Be honest with yourself.

-“If I just pretend it never happened, maybe it will all go away,” we tend to think.
-Sounds nice… but not true.
-Choose to break out of denial.
+We tend to think, “If I just pretend it never happened, maybe it will all go away.”
+Sounds nice… but it isn’t true.
+Choose to break out of denial and be proactive.
 Be honest about how you’ve messed up and the consequences of your behavior.
 Journal out the specific behaviors and actions that are causing you angst.

 3. Accept it for what it is.